dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ### DisableImplicitFrameworkDefines

 The `DisableImplicitFrameworkDefines` property controls whether or not the SDK generates preprocessor symbols for the target framework and platform for the .NET project.
-When this property is set to `true`, preprocessor symbols are generated for:
+When this property is set to `false` or is unset (which is the default value) preprocessor symbols are generated for:

 * Framework without version (`NETFRAMEWORK`, `NETSTANDARD`, `NET`)
 * Framework with version (`NET48`, `NETSTANDARD2_0`, `NET6_0`)